gchurch/ASP.NET-eShop/README.md

 ## Razor Front-end

 I also created a separate front-end using ASP.NET Core MVC and Razor.
 The code for this is in the Web.Razor project.

-This is also deployed on Azure and can be found here: https://webmvc20201103132037.azurewebsites.net/Products

 ## Clean Architecture